-There a many metrics that are used to measure performance across a business.
+There a variety of business performance metrics used to measure performance across a business.
 Without a doubt they are a key mechanism for analysing the effectiveness of any business operation.
-However what is measured may vary from one business to another and these vary when viewed from the perspective of a Lean metric.
+However, what is measured may vary from one business to another and these vary when viewed from the perspective of a Lean metric.
 Lean metrics allow businesses to measure, evaluate and react to changes in performance base on the needs of the customer.

 Traditional business metrics often stem from manufacturing and supply-chain environments.
 These have typically focused on ‘historical’ financial indicators such as; sales turnover, variances against budge and profit indicators.
 These types of metric form a snapshot of time and have no relationship to the customer’s requirements other than to be a profitable business to be there the next time they place an order.

 - Actual vs Budget

 - % Downtime

 One of the first attempts to create Lean metrics was by the popular work of Robert Kaplan and David Norton (1990) who proposed the Balanced Scorecard concept towards business performance measures.
 Their method was to focus on four main attributes; financial, customer, internal business processes and development through learning and growth.
 The balanced scorecard went to develop metrics that were focused on the benefits to the business and what value it was providing to the customer.

 With the understanding of Lean methodology and the acceptance of the Toyota Production System, there is more focus towards a management understanding how businesses create value for their customers.
 Developing metrics that are based on this concept of value created allows businesses to react to real-time performance data.
 In this way performance measures are not longer a traditional textbook calculation done on computer, far from the source of manufacturing.
 Now metrics can be created in real time to measure the performance data.